 He was the essence of power in the industry.
 He had built many of the biggest star brands in country music.
 He could survive anything.

 It is foolish for songwriters and publishers to pretend they can go on doing business the same way we did it before.
 I know professional songwriters today who continue to write every day with their songwriting buddies.
-They turn out some very good songs and it’s still possible to get a Tim McGraw cut, or a Blake Shelton cut, or a Reba McEntire cut without writing with the artist.
+They turn out some very good songs and it’s still possible — albeit rare — to get a big cut without writing with the artist.

 But make no mistake, the wonderful old model of writers sitting in their lairs writing great songs for the public, demoing those songs and handing them to their songpluggers for an even playing field song contest with a major cut being the prize for the legitimate winners – that old model is going away faster than you can say, well, “that old model is going away.”